AnotherKamila/transport-ch-exporter/README.md

 # transport-ch-exporter

-Prometheus exporter for the transport.opendata.ch API.
+Prometheus exporter for the transport.opendata.ch public transport API.

 Haven't you always wanted to have a proper dashboard to check your next tram? ;-)